What is a Health Center?

-Many also gain access to medical malpractice coverage under Federal Tort Claims Act (FTCA), and some receive Federal loan guarantees for capital improvements.
+Health centers leverage a variety of other related programs.
+Health centers that receive federal grant funding may gain access to medical malpractice coverage under Federal Tort Claims Act (FTCA), and some receive federal loan guarantees for capital improvements.

-All health centers, including look-alikes, gain access to programs:
+All health centers, including look-alikes, gain access to:

-- Federally Qualified Health Center Prospective Payment System reimbursement for services to Medicare and Medicaid patients
+- Federally Qualified Health Center Prospective Payment System reimbursement for services to Medicare and Medicaid beneficiaries;

-- Free vaccines for uninsured children through the Vaccines for Children Program
+- Free vaccines for uninsured and underinsured children through the Vaccines for Children Program; and,

 - Assistance in the recruitment and retention of primary care providers through the National Health Service Corps.